syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Image-and-File-browser.md

  {% endhighlight %}

- Can remove the Add Newfolder button by using [removeToolbarItem](https://help.syncfusion.com/js/api/ejrte#methods:removetoolbaritem) property of Image Browser in the RTE create event.
+ Can remove the Add New folder button by using [removeToolbarItem](https://help.syncfusion.com/js/api/ejrte#methods:removetoolbaritem) property of Image Browser in the RTE create event.

 {% highlight html %}